sigstore/docs/content/en/cosign/signing/gitsign.md

 ### Installing Gitsign with the `.deb` Package (Debian / Ubuntu Linux)

+gitsign is now available in development releases of Debian and Ubuntu, and should be available to `apt install` starting with Ubuntu 25.04 ('plucky') and Debian ('trixie').

-Check the [releases page](https://github.com/sigstore/cosign/releases) for the latest release, and download the appropriate `.deb` file.
+Meanwhile, you can check the [releases page](https://github.com/sigstore/cosign/releases) for the latest release, and download the appropriate `.deb` file.

 ```console